-My photography is raw and colorful.
-It brings out the true essence of people through my photographs.
+My photography is raw, electric, and colorful.
+I bring out the true essence of people.
 It’s a rhythm.

 WHAT STEPS DID YOU TAKE TO GET TO WHERE YOU ARE NOW?

 1. Believing in myself and trusting my instinct despite my lack of knowledge or skill I had for whatever it was I was pursuing.

 2. Asking questions to those who did have the skills.

 3. Opening myself up to criticism about my style and work.

 FOR OTHER PEOPLE IN YOUR FIELD, WHAT DO THEY USUALLY LACK?